Razia-Shaheen-Sara/CPP/CPP00/ex01/readme.md

 - **`private:`** (only accessible inside the class)
   - These members **cannot** be accessed directly from outside the class.
   - **Only the class itself** can access them.
+  - They are usually variables

 - **`public:`** (accessible from outside the class)
   - These members **can** be accessed from outside using an object.
+  - They are usually functions